-This section summarizes some possible layouts and workflows while using conan together with other tools as an end-user, i.e. installing and consuming existing packages.
-For creating your own packages, have a look at the Packaging section.
+This section summarizes some possible layouts and workflows when using Conan together with other tools as an end-user for installing and consuming existing packages.
+To create your own packages, please refer to Creating Packages.

 Out-of-source builds are also supported.
-Let’s make a simple example:
+Let’s look at a simple example:

 So the layout will be:

-example-hello-build debug conaninfo.txt conanbuildinfo.txt conanbuildinfo.cmake CMakeCache.txt # and other cmake files release conaninfo.txt conanbuildinfo.txt conanbuildinfo.cmake CMakeCache.txt # and other cmake files example-hello conanfile.txt CMakeLists.txt # If using cmake, but can be Makefile, sln... main.cpp
+md5_build_debug conaninfo.txt conanbuildinfo.txt conanbuildinfo.cmake CMakeCache.txt # and other cmake files md5_build_release conaninfo.txt conanbuildinfo.txt conanbuildinfo.cmake CMakeCache.txt # and other cmake files example-poco-timer CMakeLists.txt # If using cmake, but can be Makefile, sln...
+README.md conanfile.txt md5.cpp

-Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, moving to the folder in which the build configuration lives, because the conan configuration files for that build configuration will also be there.
+Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, by moving to the folder in which the build configuration is located, because the Conan configuration files for that build configuration will also be there.

 Note that the CMake